 StockReturns.JMP contains the monthly (net) returns on the stocks of 35 companies from 1975-1999.
 StockReturnsSummary.JMP contains a summary of these returns.

 The 35 companies were chosen as the dominant companies in 7 industries in December 1974.
-Only 22 firms have data that spanned the entire 300 month period.
+Only 22 firms survive the entire 300 month period.
 The following output summarizes the volatility-adjusted returns for all 35 stocks.
 The highlighted stocks lasted less than 200 months during 1975-1999.

 What happened to the firms that dropped out of the sample?